‘What is a Smart sports garment?

 As we discussed further on commercialising this novel sensing technology for smart sports garments or developing smart compression garments with any wireless sensors, it became apparent that there are a number of challenges.
 Here’s just a few:

 Washing and durability :: A sports garment is going to get sweaty and smelly a lot more than everyday garments.
 So it definitely needs to get washed.
 Most smart garments in the market have an electronics module (IMU, BLE module, battery etc) that is removable because they will not survive a tumble in the washing machine.
 However, there are still conductive pads or conductive yarns (for electrical connections).
-Would long term washing affect their conductivity and so usefulness?
+Would long-term washing affect their conductivity and so usefulness?
 (A research has shown that most conductive threads will be affected although some hold up better.)

 Sensor data accuracy :: In order to capture accurate & robust data, the sensors have to be positioned in the correct location each and every time the smart garment is put on.
 For measuring stuff like heart rate or EMG, it needs to maintain skin contact for proper measurements.
-If sensor positions are off (by a bit too much) or skin contact is not maintained, the data collected becomes meaningless and cannot be compared with previous data sets.
+If sensor positions are off (by a bit too much) or skin contact is not maintained, the data collected becomes meaningless and cannot be compared with previous datasets.
 Not to mention the effect of sweat on EMG electrodes.

 Custom fitting :: This relates closely to the above point.
 Most sports compression wear are made in standard sizes.
 Sometimes one might find their compression garment being a bit too long at the legs or too short for the arms or too tight around a joint and too loose at a certain spot.
 It’s fine on a regular compression garment.
-But when sensors come into play, especially when there is fabric type of sensors (that measures compression or stretch), perhaps a custom-fit garment could be a more optimal solution.
+But when sensors come into play, especially when there is a fabric type of sensors (that measures compression or stretch), perhaps a custom-fit garment could be a more optimal solution.

 Application :: This is possibly the most important challenge – designing a smart sports garment that solves a real need.
 It could be a very niche area or a wide-spread problem.
 But the starting point would be talking to athletes, coaches and sports scientists, to identify where the need is or what needs to be tracked.
 Then the smart garment that is developed would be a solution and not just a cool piece of technology.